unionlabs/union/sui/ucs03_zkgm/README.md

 fun recv_packet<T..>() {}
 ```

-This makes it impossible to recieve a zkgm packet that makes a token operation with different tokens multiple times like this:
+This makes it impossible to receive a zkgm packet that makes a token operation with different tokens multiple times like this:

 ```move